cpbirch/balls/README.md

 3. The radiator has been tested with 200 simultaneous builds.
    If you suffer performance issue, filter pipelines out.

+4. WebGl may not work nicely for long period of time.
+	Depending on your client machine, you may see messages like ` Webgl hit a snag ` or ` Lost Webgl context `.
+	Only solution at this time is to just reload the page.
+	This is an inconsistent behavior and I have personally seen it happen only on 1 machine that was over 5 years old.
+	Like an old saying by a developer, "It works on my machine....".

 ### License